Potriashka/Anime-parser/README.md

 # Anime-parser
 Python script that helps you find anime.
-It is temporarily Russian only
+It is English and Russian only
 # Usage:
 #### To use it you need to download the main.py file and run it
 #### Then choose number and you'll get the anime list